-Overall water quality results from fall 2020 appear to fall in line with results observed over the past 10 years (Figure 14).
-The Rouge River system remained on the high-end of the "Medium" water quality category (water quality index between 51-70).
-These data are largely incomplete from previous years due to the COVID-19 pandemic.
-Very few schools were able to test, and Friends of the Rouge staff were only able to visit one site in each subwatershed to collect limited data.
-Defunct fecal coliform kits prevented getting results for most subwatersheds.
-Time doing solo fieldwork was limited.
+Overall water quality results from spring 2022 appear to fall in line with results observed over the past 10 years (Figure 14).
+The Rouge River system moved into the "Good" water quality category (water quality index between 71-90).
+Jumps in overall water quality scores were likely due to the new "0" values for nitrates and phosphates and reductions in data collected overall.
+These data are largely incomplete from previous years due to the COVID-19 pandemic continuing to impact school field trips.
+Very few schools were able to test, and Friends of the Rouge staff were unable to collect data independently.
+There were also other schools scheduled to monitor that didn't end up getting out to the river.
 This report reflects what could be done considering the circumstances.